 It also is best to have a tummy tuck when your goal weight has been maintained for at least one year.
 Significant weight changes after surgery or subsequent pregnancy can affect your results.
 In these cases, you might consider waiting until your weight has stabilized and you have finished having children.

-For those who want fat reduction of specific areas or “spot reduction”, liposuction might be a better option.
+For those who want fat reduction of specific areas or “spot reduction,” liposuction might be a better option.
 Liposuction might also help enhance tummy tuck results in people with thicker abdominal wall tissues because this aspect is not fixed by tummy tuck alone.

 People who are the best candidates for a tummy tuck:

 There are several possible techniques for tummy tucks.
 During a consultation, Dr. Xu can recommend the best technique for you after she examines your body and has a good understanding of your vision and goals.
-The limitations and benefits of different tummy tuck procedures are described below:

-A mini tummy tuck (mini-abdominoplasty) is focused on only tightening the skin and abdominal muscles in the lower abdomen, between the belly button and the pubic region.
+A mini tummy tuck (or mini-abdominoplasty) is focused on only tightening the skin and abdominal muscles in the lower abdomen, between the belly button and the pubic region.
 None of the skin or muscles above the belly button are tightened.
 This involves a short incision along the pubic hairline, with no incision around the belly button.
 This method is typically used for people with a small amount of excess skin in the lower abdomen only, and not much excess skin above the belly button.

 In a standard tummy tuck, an incision is made along the pubic hairline that curves upward toward each hip.
 From this incision, the excess abdominal skin is undermined, pulled down, and smoothed.
 A hole is cut so the belly button can be re-positioned in a natural-looking location.
 Abdominal muscles are repaired, the core is tightened, and the excess skin and fat are removed from the lower abdomen.

-In an extended tummy tuck, the incisions extend further out to the sides (compared with a standard tummy tuck) so that excess skin on the flanks can be removed.
+In an extended tummy tuck, the incisions extend further out to the sides (compared to a standard tummy tuck) so that excess skin on the flanks can be removed.
 The length of the extended incision depends on the amount of excess skin present.

 This method is useful for people who have experienced significant weight loss and have a considerable amount of excess sagging skin that extends beyond just the front part of the body.
 People with more extensive sagging might also need a belt lipectomy or lower body lift.